aperezserra/ud989-school-attendance/README.md

 function that generates and initial attendance was left untouched because is not the purpose of this exercise to tinker with it, that's the only reason why jquery will be left in the html code.

+• Step to completed the spaghetti code was ported to an MV* architecture.